d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Garbage Collection.md

 - Any other variable in memory is now ready to be deleted -- leading to space in memory being cleared.

+> "Mark & Sweep"

 ### Reference Counting

+Means the engine has a "reference table" that holds the number of references to all sources in memory.

+If there is a value of 0, then that one is no longer being used, so it can be released from memory.